-As a classical clarinetist, Hideaki studied with Ayako Oshima for his undergraduate degree at the Juilliard School and with Dan Gilbert for his Doctoral degree at Stony Brook University.
-Since then, he has recorded two critically acclaimed albums with renowned pianist Joshua Pierce and has been a member of the acclaimed chamber sextet yMusic and has played with The Knights, Alarm Will Sound, Orchestra of St. Luke’s, and the Philip Glass Ensemble.
+As a clarinetist, Hideaki studied at the Juilliard School (BM) and Stony Brook University (Doctor of Musical Arts).
+Since then, he has recorded two critically acclaimed albums with renowned pianist Joshua Pierce and is a member of yMusic, where he primarily plays clarinet and bass clarinet.
+He has also performed and/or recorded with The Knights, Alarm Will Sound, Orchestra of St. Luke’s, Kennedy Center Opera Orchestra, and the Philip Glass Ensemble.

 As a jazz instrumentalist, Hideaki toured and recorded during his teenage years with the late Sir Roland Hanna.
 His solo jazz record, "Glue", features original compositions and arrangements.
 Hideaki has collaborated with Ambrose Akinmusire, Antonio Hart, Michael Philip Mossman, Scary Pockets, and has contributed many arrangements and improvised parts to jingles, singer-songwriters, bands, and award winning films.
 He was a featured tenor sax soloist on If Beale Street Could Talk.